zasdfgbnm-dumpster/FlashFormulaEditor/src/README.md

 Listeners are added when being constructed.
 These listeners decide objects' behavior.
 It is used to handle the cursor of the formula.

+FMEComposed has a method called update.
+It is called when the content of a container in this unit changed.
+Note that constructing a unit may cause the update method of this unit called, , this often happens when initializing the container in this unit, and the update method may trying to access variables that hasn't been constructed, which will cause an error.
+To avoid this, a variable called ignUpdate was used to signate whether to do the update when the update method called by the container in it.
+This variable is false by default and at the end of the construct function it is set to true.

 3.FMEContainer
 --------------